 “Here we are at G.G.’s house, at G.G.’s house, at G.G.’s house.”

 G.G. was diagnosed with Alzheimer’s Disease.
-As things got difficult, my family moved in to help in any way we could.
+Before her passing, my family moved in to help in any way we could.
 I took G.G.’s former room as she could no longer climb the stairs.
 G.G. and Jackie slept downstairs in a daybed and Grampa took the downstairs room in his house because his emphysema kept him from climbing the stairs.
 Mom, Dad, & Kyle took the upstairs rooms in the big house.

 So here I am at G.G.’s house.
 At Jackie’s House.
 At My house.